Marcussena/DisasterResponseUdacity/README.md

 This project is part of the Udacity Data Scientist Nanodegree.
 The objective is analyze two datasets about disasters provided by Figure Eight.
 From the datasets, a ETL workflow was implemented to merge and clean the data contained in the datasets and save them in a sqlite database.
 Then the data was splitted in training and test data and ML model was built using a pipeline and hyperparameter tuning with GridSearch.
 Lastly, a web app was created showing some visualizations about the training dataset where the user can write a message related to a disaster and the app will classify it according to 36 categories.

 ### Instalations
-The project used python 3 and the following packaged were installed
+The project used python 3 and the following packaged were installed:

 1. NumPy
 2. Pandas